Credit Spreads' Term Structure: Stochastic Modeling with CIR++ Intensity: Defaultable Bond Pricing under the CIR++ Intensity

 \section{Defaultable Bond Pricing under the CIR++ Intensity}

 The aim of this work is to provide practitioners with a stochastic model able to reliably reproduce and propagate the term structure of credit spreads.
-The framework has the following two steps: \begin{itemize} \item Representing default intensities by a CIR++ model. \item Finding the equation that defines credit spreads in that context. \end{itemize} The research for an analytical expression of credit spreads has yielded an analytical expression of defaultable bonds' price.
+The proposed approach consists of two main steps: \begin{itemize} \item Modeling default intensities using the CIR++. \item Deriving the corresponding expression that links default intensities to the term structure of credit spreads. \end{itemize} The search for an analytical expression for credit spreads led to the derivation of a closed-form expression for the prices of defaultable bonds.